ccp5UK/dl-poly/execute/README.txt

 llsubmit gopoly

-where in this example the macro `gopoly', specifies all necessary and some extra variriables controling the execution.
+where in this example the macro `gopoly', specifies all necessary and some extra variables controlling the execution.
 Execution on one CPU can simply be performed by typing `./DLPOLY.Z'.
 In any case, the program will allocate the data files automatically.
 All output data files will be returned to the execute sub-directory.